-Backed by this trio’s visionary, marketing and financial strengths plus Marsha’s 40 years of entrepreneurial experience in various industries, True Vos is designed to bring value to customers’ lives as well as to the owners’.
-This includes learning how to balance their time together on the job and off amidst the business’s rapid rate of growth.
+Backed by this trio’s visionary, marketing and financial strengths plus Marsha Davis-Conte’s 40 years of entrepreneurial experience in various industries, True Vos is designed to bring value to customers’ lives as well as to the owners’.
+This includes learning how to balance their time together on and off the job amidst the business’s rapid growth.

 Colorado Enterprise Fund Involvement

 Another challenge for this family and their start–up was establishing a track record with suppliers and financiers to grow the company.
 “We went to our local bank to get a loan and didn’t meet their criteria since our business was too new,” Davis-Conte recalled.
 “Wells Fargo referred us to CEF where we got a loan.
 They were very easy to work with, very helpful and supportive.
 They’ve been great!”